RapidSilicon/andromeda/README.md

 - python3 -m pip install tflite
 - python3 -m pip install argparse

-From the directory "sim"
+Make targets: From the directory "sim"
-- to run full simulation run : make all  ( Starts with full training, takes around 36 hours on CPU)
+- to run full simulation run : make all  ( Starts with full training, takes around ~ one week hours on CPU/ ~ 36 hours on GPU)
 - to run lazy simulation run : make lazy  (Lazy simulation does not run the training to any significant precision around 10 minutes )
 - to run hw creation run     : make hardware (Notice that hw creation uses results of training in ./artifacts takes around 36 seconds)

+Hardware generation from existing trained cnns :From the directory "sim"
+- ./hw_gen.sh               : displays usage/help
+- ./hw_gen.sh --cnns        : displays available pretrained models
+- ./hw_gen.sh --c <name>    : generates Hardware for the named cnn (from the list provided by --cnns)

 Contact zarin.said@rapidsilicon.com for non-GPL Commercial Licensing option.